Yale-EEB723/finalproject/code.md

 ![phylogeny](readme_figs/phylogeny.png)

 ### Is Synteny Analysis Possible?
-Synteny analysis, which studies the spatial distribution of genes in the genome, greatly depends on the use of high quality assemblies.
+Synteny analysis, which analyzes the spatial structure of a genome, greatly depends on the use of high quality assemblies.
 How does assembly contiguity vary across the animal tree?

 #### Most Genomes Have Short Scaffolds
 There is a momentous difference in median scaffold length between assemblies from model organisms (Homo sapiens, Danio rerio, Drosophila melanogaster, and Taeniopygia guttata) and other animals.
 The human genome possesses the highest median scaffold length (approximately 133 million base pairs).
 In contrast, Strongylocentrotus posseses the shortest median scaffold length (just 1006 bp).